Devsome/sdl-Documentation/docs/config-donations.md

 Hopefully you got the newest files, else you can get it with `git pull`.
 Once you updated your files you need to install the new dependencies with `composer install`.
 After that you can insert the new Payment method **Stripe** with that seeder command.

+Then migrate the new Table with `php artisan migrate`

 ```bash
 php artisan db:seed --class="DonationMethodsSeeder"
 ```